0lzi/ansible/README.md

     - vm # Creates VMs from ./vars/vms.yml
     - lancache # Sets up lancache on a host
     - pihole # Sets up pihole on a host
-    - immicache # Sets up immich on a host
+    - immich # Sets up immich on a host

 ## Usage